 To find out more about CodeNow check out their website at https://medium.com/codenow or follow Mr. Griffin on Twitter @nealsales

-Overall, the event was very well organized and encouraging emerging and existing business owners.
+Overall, the event was very well organized, and encouraging for emerging and existing business owners.
 I would like to thank the Southern California Minority Supplier Development Council staff and volunteers for extending an invitation and allowing me to attend the conference.

 If you would like more information about SCMSDC and the conference check out their website here.